 3. Does checking my own credit score affect my rating?

-No, checking your own credit score is considered a soft inquiry and does not impact your credit rating.
+No, checking your credit score is considered a soft inquiry and does not impact your credit rating.
 However, hard inquiries, such as those made by lenders when you apply for credit, can affect your credit score.

 4. Can I improve my credit rating quickly?